Virtual Student Experience

 I have one in-person class during third term.
 Weekly [Covid-19] testing has been very accessible and easy to do, making it simple and safe to go to campus once a week.
 The classroom environment, while appropriately spaced out [for social distancing], is incredibly engaging and we are finding creative ways to complete group work.
 I am grateful for the opportunity to come together in a small group every week!

-How have your professors and advisers helped you during this unprecedented time at JHSPH?
+How have your professors and advisers helped you during this unprecedented time at the Bloomberg School?

 Not being on campus has not resulted in a reduction in my interactions with my mentors or professors.
 The professors in the courses have been available to solve student queries throughout the term, to the extent that they even set up a dedicated telephone hotline to call if we were having troubles.
 Further, there have been multiple seminars, hosted by the different centers affiliated with the School, where I have been able to learn more about the different research interests of the faculty members.